fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/coexistence-chat-calls-presence.md

 ### Federated presence

 Federated presence is based upon the federated reachability shown in table 2.
-The table below describes the Publisher's presence that will be seen by a Watcher, depending on the mode of the Publisher and the client of the Watcher (for a new thread).
+The table describes the Publisher's presence that will be seen by a Watcher, depending on the mode of the Publisher and the client of the Watcher (for a new thread).
 In practice the client of the Watcher makes no difference in federation at this stage.

 #### Table 4: federated presence (new thread)